Student funds degree by working as a real life mermaid

 We also get some backlash that we are buying into the fantasy, but really we all just love entertaining at kids' parties.

-More unusual ways to make money while studying
+More unusual ways to make money at university

 You might like the idea of getting a part-time job in a pub or shop, but if this isn’t possible with your timetable, why not try something else?